ayechanst/speedrun-eth-guide/dex-guide.md

 The basic overview for `ethToToken()` is we're going to define our arguments to pass into `price()` so we can calculate what the user's `tokenOutput` is going to be for however much ETH they send through.

-> `xReserves` needs to be the ETH balance of the contract.
+> 💡 _Hints:_ `xReserves` needs to be the ETH balance of the contract.
 But when we call this payable function the balance will increase before our `price()` function is ran.
 How can we make sure we are using the balance of the contract *before* any ETH was sent to it?

 <details markdown='1'><summary>👨🏻‍🏫 ethToToken() Solution Code </summary>